hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/a-takeaways.md

 1. Question your defaults
 2. Try something else for a change
 3. Newer is not always better <!-- .element: class="fragment" -->
-4. Whatever tool you pick, make sure you master it <!-- .element: class="fragment" -->

 note:

 **Newer is not always better**

 Pick a stable tool, that doesn't have any foreseeable breaking changes in its future.

-**Whatever tool you pick, make sure you master it**

-This is the more sustainable way.
-And it'll help you decide whether to stick with the tool or not when a new VCS is released.

 ---